timostamm/protobuf-npm/packages/protobuf-conformance/README.md

 npx conformance_test_runner --help
 ```

-This is an unofficial build of test runner from https://github.com/protocolbuffers/protobuf/tree/main/conformance.
+This is an unofficial distribution of the test runner from https://github.com/protocolbuffers/protobuf/tree/main/conformance.

 ### Test protos